sirwolfgang/cached_resource/README.md

 # CachedResource
+## Warning: Not Currently Threadsafe!
+Do not use

 `CachedResource` is designed as a minimal impact drop inplace caching layer for `ActiveResource`.
 All parts of `ActiveResource` are maintained so that the only changes to your existing codebase that are required to fully leverage the power of `CachedResource` is cache invalidation.

 ### Key Features